dkettemann/capture-darts-scores/README.md

 # Capture Darts Scores

-This darts app is aiming to capture screenshots from a dartboard in order to analyze the corresponding score.
+This app is accessing the camera through the browser in order to take photos and upload them to a server.
+The idea and use case behind the app is to be able to do image processing on the server side.

+A further repository will be linked here once it is created with the purpose of analyzing darts scores.

-This is a sample screenshot from a dartboard (taken through the angular app):
+This is a sample photo from a dartboard (taken through the angular app):

 ![example dartboard capture](api/samples/screenshot_mobile.jpeg)

 ## How to setup the project: